-The user shall provide a table listing all biological and experimental conditions in the study and all samples belonging to each condition, ensuring that the sample names exactly match the names of the provided fastg files (see Metadata file example).
+The User shall provide a table listing all biological and experimental conditions in the study and all samples belonging to each condition, ensuring that the sample names exactly match the names of the provided fastq files (see Metadata file example).

-If differential abundance analysis is requested, users should provide the list of conditions to be compared.
+If differential abundance analysis is requested, Users should provide the list of conditions to be compared.